 Principles underlying the Code

-The SEND Code of Practice describes the principles that should be observed by all professionals working with children and young people who have SEN or disabilities.
+The SEND Code of Practice describes the principles that should be observed by all professionals working with children and young people who have SEND (Special Educational Needs and Disabilities).
 These include:

 • taking into account the view of children, young people and their families